 Source: Motos dans la Loire

-Faure Jean and Durbize Barthélémy of 2 place Desnoette, St Etienne, built bicycle and motorcycle frames and components.
+Faure Jean and Durbize Barthélémy of 2 place Desnoette, St Etienne, built bicycle and motorcycle frames and components from early in 1920.

 Source: Motos dans la Loire

 Built lightweights using 98 and 123 cc two-stroke engines from Aubier Dunne and Stainless